Patrik Hrošovský: 2020–21 season

 Hrošovský missed the first three games of the season, not even making it to the bench with reports that he was no longer considered by the manager Hannes Wolf.
 He sidelined along with Joseph Paintsil, despite being acquired for considerable sums earlier.

 International career

-On 19 November 2014, Hrošovský made his debut for the senior Slovakia squad when he started in a friendly against Finland.
+On 19 November 2014, Hrošovský debuted for the Slovak senior squad as a starter in a 2–1 friendly victory against Finland.

+He competes for his first major international tournament in the UEFA Euro 2016.

+He is selected from the list of 26 Slovak players by the coach Štefan Tarkovič to participate in UEFA Euro 2020.

+On 7 June 2024, he appeared in the list of 26 Slovak players selected by Francesco Calzona to participate in UEFA Euro 2024.